ben-dh3/broken_blog_application/pills/user_authentication.md

   there are techniques that attackers can use to make it easier.

-  However, a well-configured hashing function does make it much harder for attackers to make use of a stolen list of passwords.
+  However, a well-configured hashing function does make it much harder for attackers to make use of a stolen list of hashed passwords.

   What does 'well-configured' mean?
 That's beyond our scope here.
 Suffice to say, if you're working on a production application you should either use an